Outdoor Event - Space Reservation Form

 Noise-level readings will be taken by Xavier Police at appropriate property boundaries or at a neighborhood source of complaint, as appropriate.
 A sound pressure level reading of 60db or louder at Xavier’s perimeter and beyond will be considered inappropriately loud.
 Event organizers will be given one opportunity to lower and keep the sound below this level.
 A second infraction will result in an event’s immediate termination and dispersal.
 When an event requires contracting with independent performers, a clause outlining compliance with the Xavier University noise-level agreement will be written into the contract.
 Failure to comply will be treated as a breach of contract with penalties attached.

 The Gallagher Student Center has two Liberty Systems available for reservation by recognized student organizations on a first come, first served basis.
 The Liberty Systems are portable sound systems that include microphones, speakers, speaker stands and CD players.
 If additional electrical support or power supply is needed, contact Physical Plant at (513) 745-3151 or email@example.com.
-If additional audio/visual support is needed, contact the Technical Director at (513) 745-3613 for assistance with developing a bid or reviewing a contract from an external vendor at the expense of the sponsoring group.
+If additional audio/visual support is needed, groups should contract with an external vendor, at the expense of the sponsoring group.

 Chalking is not permitted on the stone pavers on the Academic Mall or Xavier Yard.
-Chalked messages may only be placed on flat, horizontal, concrete surfaces in the locations designated in the Chalk Advertising Guidelines.
+Chalked messages may only be placed on flat, horizontal, concrete surfaces in the locations designated in the Outdoor Posting Policy.

 Groups are expected to maintain the general cleanliness of the outdoor venues.
 Sponsoring groups are responsible for removing all decorations and placing all refuse in appropriate trash receptacles.
 Waste receptacles are available upon request from Physical Plant.
 Clean-up must begin immediately following the event and conclude within the reservation timeframe.
 If an event is deemed to be of sufficient size or scope, janitorial service may be required at the expense of the sponsoring group.
 Groups failing to maintain the cleanliness of the space may be assessed a cleaning fee.